trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/CSV-Import.md

 4. If the layout isn't listed, create a new **Company Card Layout Name** and upload the spreadsheet again.

-## I added a new parameter to an existing spreadsheet, but the data isn't showing in Ieatta after the upload completes.
+## I added a new parameter to an existing spreadsheet, but the data isn't showing in Expensify after the upload completes.
 What's going on?
 If you added a new card to an existing spreadsheet and imported it via a saved layout, but it isn't showing up for assignment, this suggests that the modification may have caused an issue.
 The next step in troubleshooting this issue is to compare the number of rows on the revised spreadsheet to the Output Preview to ensure the row count matches the revised spreadsheet.
 To check this: